Andr-e-acute/Odin-TodoList/thoughts.md

-  projects in task form not asked connect

-  tasks done property isn't set in the task form
+    styling
+    tasks in a grid or table(responsive) view? tasks detail view

+    task without a due date where should they go repeatable task how??

     clean up code comment it etc
     index.js
     input.js
     Libarian.js